temporalio/documentation/kb/additional-resources.md

 There are many ways to introduce and teach Temporal based on your background.
 Temporal doesn't have a monopoly on explaining Temporal.

-Here, we list great blogposts and videos by Temporal staff and users that may be helpful in increasing your understanding or convincing your team.
+Here, we list great blogposts and videos by Temporal staff and users that might be helpful in increasing your understanding or convincing your team.

 If you have made a tutorial or explanation of Temporal, please [submit them here](https://github.com/temporalio/documentation/edit/master/docs/kb/additional-resources.md) so that others can find it!